William Wirt (attorney general): Virginia politician

+Supreme Court cases involving Cherokee Nation

+After leaving his position as attorney general, Wirt settled in Baltimore, Maryland, which had been the core of his legal practice.

 In June 1830, a delegation of Cherokee led by Chief John Ross selected Wirt on the urging of Senators Webster and Frelinghuysen to defend Cherokee rights before the U.S. Supreme Court.
 Wirt argued, in Cherokee Nation v.
 Georgia, that the Cherokee Nation was "a foreign nation in the sense of our constitution and law" and was therefore not subject to Georgia's jurisdiction.
 Wirt asked the Supreme Court to void all Georgia laws extended over Cherokee territory on the grounds that they violated the U.S. Constitution, United States–Cherokee treaties, and United States intercourse laws.
 Although the Court determined that it did not have original jurisdiction in this case, the Court held open the possibility that it yet might rule in favor of the Cherokee.
 Wirt therefore waited for a test case to again resolve the constitutionality of the laws of Georgia.
 On March 1, 1831, Georgia passed a law aimed at evicting missionaries, who were perceived as encouraging the Cherokee resistance to removal from Cherokee lands.
 The American Board of Commissioners for Foreign Missions, an interdenominational missionary organization, hired Wirt to challenge the new law.
 On March 3, 1832, the decision in Worcester v.
 Georgia, authored by Chief Justice John Marshall, held that the Cherokee Nation was "a distinct community, occupying its own territory, with boundaries accurately described, in which the laws of Georgia can have no force, and which the citizens of Georgia have no right to enter but with the assent of the Cherokees themselves or in conformity with treaties and with the acts of Congress".